guillep/pharo-brainfuck/README.md

  Sets the output stream for a brainfuck program.
 This is the stream that will be written to when the write operation (`.`) is executed.
 By default, if an output stream is not set, the standard output will be used.

- Example: `BFInterpreter new outputStrea: Transcript`.
+ Example: `BFInterpreter new outputStream: Transcript`.

  - `inputStream: aStream`

  Sets the input stream for a brainfuck program.
 This is the stream that will be read to when the read operation (`,`) is executed.
 By default, if an input stream is not set, the standard input will be used.

- Example: `BFInterpreter new outputStrea: '88123' readStream`.
+ Example: `BFInterpreter new inputStream: '88123' readStream`.

+## Examples

+`BFInterpreter` class side contains a couple of examples of brainfuck code to execute.